 Highly Commended: Chris Rankine-Johnson, Pine Creek Primary Health Care Centre

 Urban Aboriginal Health Practitioner

 Highly Commended: Keinan Keighran, Wurli-Wurlinjang Aboriginal Health Service

 Winner: Sarah Mariyalawuy Bukulatjpi, Miwatj Health Aboriginal Corporation

 Highly Commended: Maryanne Malbunka, Ntaria Primary Health Care Centre

 Specialist Aboriginal Health Practitioner

-The term Aboriginal is respectfully used throughout this document in reference to Aboriginal and Torres Strait Islander people.
+The term Aboriginal refers to Aboriginal and Torres Strait Islander people.